ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 an Extra Spiky Ball (after re-rolls), make an unmodifiedd Armour roll against that player:

-* If the player\'s armour is not broken, they have caught
+* If the player's armour is not broken, they have caught

 the ball safely.
-* If the player\'s armour is broken, they have not caught
+* If the player's armour is broken, they have not caught

 the ball well at all!
 The player becomes Prone and an Injury roll is made against them.
 This Injury roll cannot be modifiedd in any way.